 If you aren’t too picky, you can join any server in Pavlov online without any extra setup or configuration.
-If the server is using a custom map, your Oculus Quest will automatically download the map to your headset.
+If the server is using a custom map, your Meta Quest will automatically download the map to your headset.

 When you join somebody else’s server, the map and the game mode is already set up.
 You will be unable to change this.

 To join other community servers that other people have set up, follow the instructions below.

 First, log into Pavlov Shack Online.
 From the main menu, click on the Filter button.

 From the Filter Screen, make sure that only Community Server is selected.
 Deselect the Lobby action.

 Click the Refresh button to reload the list of available online games to join.